Credit counseling is not a debt relief solution in itself. Instead, it’s a starting point for people who are looking for the right solution.

 Debt Relief Solutions

-A debt management plan, or DMP, is generally used to resolve debts like personal loans and credit card balances.
+A debt management plan is generally used to resolve debts like personal loans and credit card balances.
 Some other types of unsecured debt, like medical bills, may also be included if the creditor agrees.
 Student loans can’t be included.

 When you enter a debt management program, the credit counseling agency will try to get you a better deal.
 They’ll ask creditors to lower your payments and give you better interest rates.
 Instead of making separate payments to different creditors at different times of the month, you’ll make one monthly payment to the debt management plan administrator.
 This payment may include a small monthly fee for the credit counseling agency’s services.